marq24/emacberry.com/_docs/5100-share.md

 will upload the required data to emacberry.com.
 In any case the app will continue by showing the default Android share dialog, which allow you to select from multiple target apps the final share destination.

-**Please note that the device have to be able to establish a online connection to perform a server request to fulfill your share request**.
+**Please note that the device have to be able to establish an online connection to perform a server request to fulfill your share request**.

 # Example ShareLink-URL